Select Language : English Japanese

 Basic Philosophy and Vision

-While emphasizing the philosophy in the NTT Group Global Sustainability Charter, established by the NTT Group, our environmental protection activities take shape as the NTT Communications Group Global Environmental Charter and Eco Strategy 2030, which applies the philosophy to the characteristics of our business.
+While emphasizing the philosophy in the NTT Group Global Sustainability Charter, established by the NTT Group, our environmental protection activities take shape as the NTT Communications Group Global Environmental Charter, Environmental Statement, and New Environmental Goals which applies the philosophy to the characteristics of our business.
 We set initiative goals and implement measures on an ongoing basis.

 NTT Communications Group Global Environmental Charter